Overcoming Homesickness in Thailand as an English Teacher

 But I know that talking about your feelings is not always easy.

-The likelihood is you know your "Far Friends" much better than your "Near Ones"; you probably only met the "Near" ones when you arrived.
+You likely know your "Far Friends" much better than your "Near Ones"; you probably only met the "Near" ones when you arrived.

 Through the absolute miracle of modern technology, you can be involved in your friends' lives from the other side of the world.
 You can connect with them despite the thousands of miles of distance; you can know what's going on with them, and they are with you.